HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/baseball_bat.md

 # Trivia

-- The Baseball Bat was designed by Radians
+- The Baseball Bat was designed by Radians.
-- Baseball bats have been used for murder
+- Baseball bats have been used for murder.
-- During the early days, players would use scrap wood to create their baseball bats
+- During the early days, players would use scrap wood to create their baseball bats.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)
-  - New texture
+  - New texture.
 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)
-  - Swing Radius increased to 3.8 (from 3)
+  - Swing Radius increased to 3.8 (from 3).
 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)
-  - Swing Radius decreased to 3 (from 4)
+  - Swing Radius decreased to 3 (from 4).
 - [v0.8.0](https://github.com/HasangerGames/suroi/releases/tag/v0.8.0)
-  - Animation speed increased to 150 (from 125)
+  - Animation speed increased to 150 (from 125).
 - [v0.5.0](https://github.com/HasangerGames/suroi/releases/tag/v0.5.0)
-  - Added
+  - Added.